jorge-physics/jorge-physics.github.io/README.md

       }, 500); // Wait for fade-out to complete
     }

-    // Function to update oscillator frequencies and phases based on sliders function updateOscillators() {
+    // Function to update oscillator frequencies based on sliders function updateOscillators() {
       let lambda = wavelengthSlider.value();
       let A = amplitudeSlider.value();